mlavi/hugo/content/post/calm.io-recap/calm.io-demystifying-continuous-integration-delivery-and-deployment.md

 What is the difference between Continuous Delivery and Continuous Deployment?
 Ideally, very little except for test scope and destination.

-Application integration testing is an example of continuous delivery to test application environment.
-Each test environments should be treated as short-lived, ephemeral instances so that each test is isolated and no state passes between test environments.
+Application integration testing is an example of continuous delivery to a test application environment.
+Each test environment should be treated as short-lived, ephemeral instances (cattle) so that each test is isolated and fully reproducible, prevent corruption because no state can be passed between (pet) test environments.
 Once a build passes the optimized application integration test, the process could repeat that application deployment to a longer lived instance for manual and long term test runs (for full integration, performance, longevity, etc. testing) and this would be continuous delivery to a test application environment for the QA/test teams.

 Longer lived test environment instances represent an infrastructure management challenge that an organization will decide based on the need to perform forensics, preserve reproducible bugs, and hand off to teams to perform manual tests.
 All of these represent automation friction which can prevent or block ephemeral continuous delivery and another call for DevOps evangelism!